Estimating the Color Lifetime of Energetic Quarks: Process Modifications Due to the Nuclear Medium

-\paragraph{Process Modifications Due to the Nuclear Medium} In the nuclear medium, the above process has two additional features.
+In the nuclear medium, the above process has two additional features.
 First, the propagating colored object can interact elastically with the constituents of the medium, stimulating radiative energy loss through additional gluon emission.
 This has the effect of reducing the quark energy, and broadening the transverse momentum distribution of the quark.
 As a consequence, the transverse momentum distribution of the produced hadron is also slightly broader, and on average the produced hadron has slightly less energy.
 The most basic parameter that represents the color interaction with the medium is the $\hat{q}$ transport coefficient, which has the operational definition of:

-where $p_{\perp}$ is the medium-induced part of the parton transverse momentum and $\ell$ is the longitudinal coordinate along the parton's path.
+where $p_{\perp }$ is the medium-induced part of the parton transverse momentum and $\ell $ is the longitudinal coordinate along the parton's path.
 The $\hat{q}$ transport coefficient is in general a function of multiple variables such as energy and virtuality~\cite{Kumar_2020}.
 Transverse momentum broadening is sensitive to the nuclear quark-gluon correlation functions~\cite{LUO1992377,PhysRevD.50.1951} and thus $\hat{q}$ is an important probe of the quark structure of atomic nuclei.
 Efforts are underway to calculate this quantity using lattice QCD~\cite{Kumar:2018cgf} in the hot matter environment, but not yet in cold matter.
 In the standard formulation of in-medium color interactions, the partonic energy loss and the transverse momentum broadening are both proportional to $\hat{q}$~\cite{Baier:2000mf}, highlighting its central importance in color propagation studies.
 In the BDMPS-Z formulation\footnote{BDMPS-Z represents foundational work performed by Baier, Dokshitzer, Mueller, Peigne, and Schiff, and in parallel by Zakharov, for which all references can be found in Reference~\cite{Baier:2000mf}.} there is a critical parton path length and a critical parton energy~\cite{Peigne:2008wu} which are interrelated.
 For path lengths less than the critical length, the nominal equation describing the connection to light quark radiative energy loss is: